Elizabeth "Betsy" Hilliard

 My CV: [pdf]

 Current Research Interests

-My research focus sits at the intersection of economics and computer science as seen in areas such as multi-agent modeling, optimization, auction mechanisms and game theory.
+My research interests sit at the intersection of economics and computer science as seen in areas such as game theory, multi-agent markets, mechanism design and behavioral economics.
 Currently, we are developing and analyzing agent bidding strategies for the TAC Ad Auctions and TAC AdX competitions.

-I am particularly interested in how to communicate the intricacies of human value to autonomous agents working on their behalf and how allowing agents to transfer goods to each other can improve individual and global outcomes in Markov games.
+I am particularly interested in how to communicate the intricacies of human preferences to autonomous agents working on their behalf, how agents can develop models of human strategy, and how allowing agents to transfer goods to each other changes behavior and outcomes in Markov games.

 Elizabeth Hilliard, Amy Greenwald, and Victor Naroditskiy.
 An Algorithm for the Penalized Multiple Choice Knapsack Problem.
-To appear in the European Conference on Artificial Intelligence (ECAI 2014), August 2014.
+European Conference on Artificial Intelligence (ECAI 2014), August 2014.

 Eric Sodomka, Elizabeth Hilliard, Amy Greenwald, and Michael Littman.
 Coco-Q: Learning in Stochastic Games with Side Payments.
 The 30th International Conference on Machine Learning (ICML 2013), June 2013.

 Wolfgang Ketter and

 AAMAS-12 Workshop on Agent-Mediated Electronic Commerce (AMEC) and Trading Agent Design and Analysis (TADA), June 2012.